-Barbie’s latest dolls are bald and have vitiligo
+There are real women who represent beauty in all its forms.
+Why do we need Barbie to do it for us?

 This week, Mattel unveiled a new fleet of Barbie dolls that push for even more diversity and inclusivity than we’ve seen from the brand in recent years.
-While the brand now makes dolls of many body types, skin and eye colors, and hair textures, these new dolls present dolls with skin and hair conditions that few people talk about.

 One doll has vitiligo, a condition that causes patches of skin to lose their pigment.
 When this doll was featured in the Barbie Style Instagram channel, which is directed at adult fans of the brand, it became the most liked post the brand had seen.
 Another new doll has a prosthetic limb and yet another is hairless.
 In a statement, Mattel said, “If a girl is experiencing hair loss for any reason, she can see herself reflected in the line.”
-The idea is to empower girls who are experiencing chemotherapy or alopecia.
+The idea is to empower girls who are experiencing chemotherapy or alopecia or hair loss for some other reason.

 The dolls come at a time when we’re continuing to wrestle with society’s narrow notions about what it means to be beautiful.
 Earlier this month, Massachusetts Congresswoman Ayanna Pressley made a dramatic announcement on a video for The Root, in which she announced she had been experiencing hair loss, or alopecia, since the fall.
 Wearing a yellow snakeskin top with a bow, she presented herself on screen for the first time completely hairless.
 The video went viral on social media and was picked up by outlets like CBS and NPR.
 Pressley points out that as an African-American political figure, her hair has always been of interest to the public, since the way she wears it is reflection of her ethnic heritage and identity.
 She decided to talk about her struggle with alopecia openly to be a model for other women who struggle with hairlessness.
+Similarly, Winnie Harlow has shattered stereotypes about beauty.
+The former “America’s Next Top Model” contestant, who has vitiligo, is one of today’s most in-demand fashion models.

 The Barbie brand is trying to be part of a similar conversation.
 For decades, the brand faced criticism for the fact that the dolls were unnaturally skinny, potentially fostering body image issues among girls.
 Barbie appeared to believe that its lack of diversity might be a reason for declining sales because in 2015, the Barbie franchise went through a major reboot, unveiling dolls with nine different body types, 35 skin tones, and 94 hairstyles, which together, would allow the dolls to reflect a broader swath of the population.
 The brand has also rolled out dolls in wheelchairs and with prosthetic legs.